SyafaHadyan/Calculator/README.md

 - Multiplication (*)
 - Division (/)

-## Error Handling

-If the user enters an invalid operation, the program will output an error message and prompt the user to try again with a valid operation.
-If the user enters a second number of 0 when performing division, the program will output an error message and prompt the user to try again with a non-zero second number.

 ## Conclusion

 This calculator program is a simple tool for performing basic arithmetic operations on two numbers.
 With its easy-to-use interface and error handling, it is a useful tool for anyone in need of quick calculations.